DRILL: How & When to Use the Drill:

 primer brush on a towelette before applying the primer to the

-primer can be released onto the natural fingernail, and the pterygium skin and cuticle skin can both soak up primer.
+primer can be released onto the natural fingernail, and can be

 b.
 The primer can also run over the tip of the free-edge and soak into the hyponychium skin, on the underside of the natural fingernail, and cause burning.